 Brainstorming takes place during this part of the process.
 There is nothing outside the realm of possibilities at this point in the discussion.
 When you open the conversation to unlimited options, you expand thinking beyond one person.
 The ability to expand your thinking offers the conversation many possible solutions that you may not have considered without the expression of thoughts and opinions.
 Make sure that all potential solutions discussed during this time stay on task for the situation that has been named in the first step.
 Critical thinking includes the ability to keep an open mind to other considerations and viewpoints without losing track of the end goal.
 You expand the discussion to see new options and stay on task by identifying multiple opportunities.

 3. Narrow your solutions to three options.

-Everyone in the team needs to agree with at least one of the three options.
+Everyone on the team needs to agree with at least one of the three options.
 Individuals who can find a compromise and create solutions from many perspectives are better able to bring a team together.
-Print each solution at the top of a whiteboard and write below each one a list of its advantages and disadvantages using a rational argument.
-Critical thinking skills offer the ability to look at situations rationally without judgments of good and bad or wrong and right.
-You help keep a rational discussion in place when you bring consensus to a few intentionally chosen solutions.
+Write each solution at the top of a whiteboard and include below each one a list of its advantages and disadvantages.
+Critical-thinking skills offer the ability to look at situations rationally without judgments of good and bad or wrong and right.
+You can maintain a rational discussion when you bring consensus to a few intentionally chosen solutions.